stiagoflorez/strain_widget/README.md

 [Bower](https://www.npmjs.com/package/bower) was used as a package manager and all the external libraries could be found within the folder bower_modules.

 The core of the application is Konva JS, a 2d html5 canvas library ready to use shapes and animations.
+In addition, Polymer was also used to create the widget as a custom web component "strain-widget".

 The main files of the app could be found under the folder app:

 	* index.html : The whole view of the widget.

-	* js/main.js : Inits and binds the events on the view with the model rope_mechanism.
+	* widget/strain_widget.html : Custom web component created using Polymer.
+Contains the canvas and the slider for the widget.

 	* js/rope_mechanism.js : Has the logic for the whole application, runs the simulation and calculates the strain values.